markofsuccess/Security-Portfolio/README.md

 # Recommended Actions :

-In this section, suggested recommendations, related to controls and/or compliance needs, that your IT manager could communicate to stakeholders to reduce risks to assets and improve Botium Toys’ security posture
+In this section, suggested recommendations, related to controls and/or compliance needs, that Botium Toys IT manager could communicate to stakeholders to reduce risks to assets and improve Botium Toys’ security posture

 Multiple controls need to be implemented to improve Botium Toys’ security posture and better ensure the confidentiality of sensitive information, including: